CrazzyBubble/homepage/README.md

 # Homepage
 My very own personal website.
-Basically this is just a résumé.
+Basically this is just a résumé of Ryu Hoshi.
 More useful information and even more useful information.